AudreyLL88/cw-store/README.md

 * This page display the full blog post (title, image, text, author and date) as well as the comment section.
 All users can read the blog post and comments but need the be registered and logged in to comment.

 3. Comment section
-* When logged in the user can edit and delete their comment directly from the comment section.The edit link redirects to a edit form while the delete link triggers a confirmation modal and permanently deletes the comment if "Delete" is clicked in the modal.
+* When logged in the user can edit and delete their comment directly from the comment section.
+The edit link redirects to an edit form while the delete link triggers a confirmation modal and permanently deletes the comment if "Delete" is clicked in the modal.
 * To add a comment, the user can click on the "Leave a comment" button and will be redirected to the add comment page and fill a simple form.
 Once the form is filled and the user clicked the "Submit" button, they will be redirected to the blog page.

 4. Blog management:
 * If the user is logged in as an admin, they will have the possibility to navigate to the Blog management page (through the profile dropdown menu in the main navigation bar) and have the possibility to add a blog post to the blog page/database by filling the add blog post form.
 Images can be selected directly from the user's computer and not only as URL linked images.
-* The admin only can edit and/or delete any blog post by navigating by a blog detail page and click on the edit/delete links.The edit link  redirects to a edit form while the delete link throws a confirmation modal and deletes the post forever if "Delete" is clicked in the modal.
+* Only the admins can edit and/or delete any blog post by navigating to a blog detail page and clicking on the edit/delete links.
+The edit link redirects to an edit form while the delete link throws a confirmation modal and deletes the post forever if "Delete" is clicked in the modal.

 **Contact App**